kthod861/Meringue_Knulli/README.md

 - Clock and battery icon/text rewrite
 - Full clock/batt/wifi refacto using stackpanel
 - Added as much as possible 'Meringue' user logo from the original theme
+- Tweaks and fix on the breathing animation
+- Foreground rebuilt in stackpanel opening compatibilities to 16:9 or others

 If by any chance you've a system folder with enough good looking boxarts and are willing to share, please ping me !<br />
 At the moment almost everything comes from [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails)